bsafacicek/ethical_pseudo_etf/README.md

 ## What do I mean by "Ethical ETF"?

-I try to avoid buying stocks from companies that are not "halal".
-Even tough there are halal ETFs out there, the commision rates are typically at least 10 times more than that of VOO of Vanguard making them less attractive.
+I try to avoid buying stocks from companies in sectors that do not match my ethical values.
+Even tough there are ETFs out there matching my ethics, the commision rates are typically at least 10 times more than that of VOO of Vanguard making them less attractive.

 I also do not want to buy individual stocks without an automated criterion to avoid emotional trading.
 This repo is to standardize my stock selling strategy as I have more money to invest in.